wligithub/tax-tool/README.md

 VMware IPOed on August 14, 2007.
 It's evident that shares acquired in 1970 are incorrect.
 Please contact E*TRADE to rectify this issue.
-In the meantime, if you know the share acquisition date from this lot (row), please update the Gain&Loss file to set the `Date Acquired` field to the correct value.
-Also, ensure that the values of other fields mentioned in the section 'Gain&Loss File Fields Consumed by Script' are correct, and update them if needed.
+In the meantime, if you know the share acquisition date from this lot (row), please update the Gain&Loss CSV file to set the `Date Acquired` field to the correct value.
+Also, ensure that the values of other fields mentioned in the section `Gain&Loss File Fields Consumed by Script` are correct, and update them if needed.
 Then, rerun the tool.

 ## Reference